SE Palmeiras (women): 2021

 In 2021, Palmeiras competed in the Brazilian Championship Série A1, finishing the first stage undefeated and in second place overall.
 In the knockout stage, the team reached the final, finishing as runners-up and qualifying for the 2022 Copa Libertadores Femenina.

 That same year, the supporters of 16 clubs in the Brazilian Women's Championship, including Palmeiras, launched the hashtag #elastemnome (“they have a name”) on social media, calling for the use of players’ names on their match shirts.
 In June 2021, the campaign succeeded and Palmeiras played its first match with names on the players' shirts on 20 June against Napoli of Santa Catarina.

 Later in the year, Palmeiras played the Paulista Championship, finishing 5th in the round-robin stage, which led to elimination but secured a spot in the Copa Paulista.
 In the semifinals of the Copa Paulista, Palmeiras defeated Taubaté 1–0 and 3–1 to qualify for the final against São José.
 They won the first leg 3–0 and lost the second leg 2–1, securing the aggregate 4–2 victory and their second Copa Paulista title.

 In December 2021, Palmeiras participated in the inaugural Brasil Ladies Cup, grouped with Santos, Flamengo, and River Plate.
 They drew 1–1 with Santos, beat Flamengo 1–0, and defeated River Plate 4–0.
 However, as they needed to win by at least six goals to surpass Santos on goal difference, Palmeiras were eliminated as second in the group.
 That match closed Palmeiras’ 2021 season.

-2022
+2022: First Copa Libertadores; second Paulista title

 For the 2022 season, Palmeiras renewed 20 players and signed seven: Amanda, Day Silva, Sâmia Priscila, Patricia Sochor, Byanca Brasil (top scorer of the Brazilian Championship with 48 goals), Andressinha, and the return of Bia Zaneratto.
 The club competed in the Supercopa do Brasil, the Brazilian Championship, the Paulista Championship, and, for the first time, the Copa Libertadores Femenina.